 To freeze unbaked scones, make the recipe and cut the dough into circles.
 Place the scones on a baking sheet, freeze them, and once frozen, transfer them inside a large zip bag.

 To bake, place the frozen scones straight from the freezer onto a baking sheet and bake for an extra 5 minutes, or until cooked through.

-As a child, I ate “next day scones” quite often and are best reheated or lightly toasted.
+As a child, I ate “next day scones” quite often, and they are best reheated or lightly toasted.
 To reheat leftover scones, simply bake them at 300F for 5 minutes until they are toasty and warm.
-If you have a toaster oven, put them through one toast cycle as well.
+If you have a toaster oven, put them through one toast cycle.

 To reheat scones in a toaster, slice them in half and toast them to your liking.

 Can English Scones Be Made Ahead?

 You can make English scones ahead by doubling the batch and freezing them; it’s a terrific way to have scones on demand.
 I like to freeze scones in a zip bag and reheat them using the instructions above or bake them from frozen.